davidtskhvedadze/z-desk/README.md

 - Loading spinner for improved user experience during data fetch

 ## Notes
-- Admin credentials:
 - Username: `admin`
 - Password: `password123`
 - The application displays 5 tickets per page for optimal readability.
-Additional tickets are accessible via the pagination feature.
+Additional tickets are accessible via the pagination feature
-- The user interface and styling leverage the `shadcn/ui` library for a modern and responsive design.
+- The user interface and styling leverage the `shadcn/ui` library for a modern and responsive design

 ## Installation